popstarfreas/DG-TS/zombiesabilities.md

 ### S W
 Applies an upward velocity to your character.
 Can be used while in the air.

+### Upgrade Effect
+ * Increases the force applied in each case

 ## Self Repair
 ### Unlocked via
 Not yet unlockable, but it will be via getting to round 10, in 100 different solo matches.
 This is pending an update that adds such tracking.

 ### S S
 Activate charging mode to charge up a burst of healing via damage.

+### Upgrade Effect
+ * Decreases time spent in self repair
+ * Increases rate of healing
+ * Increases heal per tick

 ## Wish
 ### Unlocked via